Photo: © StockholmMuseum.com

-Surströmming is not an everyday food.
-It’s typically eaten at surströmmingsskiva—a late-summer feast held outdoors with friends, singing, and plenty of thin tunnbröd, potatoes, sour cream, red onions, and snaps.
-The setting is key: open air helps temper the aroma and enhance the communal spirit.
+Surströmming is not an everyday dish.
+It’s enjoyed during surströmmingsskiva—late-summer outdoor feasts where friends gather for singing, laughter, and plenty of tunnbröd, potatoes, sour cream, onions, and snaps.
+The open-air setting is as important as the meal itself, tempering the aroma while enhancing the festive, communal spirit.

-The fish is carefully opened—often outdoors—then filleted and layered in tunnbröd with potatoes and accompaniments.
-It’s not just about the taste; it’s about tradition, family, and connection to Sweden’s coastal past.
+The fish is carefully opened—often outdoors—then filleted and layered in tunnbröd with accompaniments.
+It’s not just about flavor, but about tradition, family, and connection to Sweden’s coastal past.

-🕒 When: Late August and early autumn, especially during surströmmingsskiva (fermented herring feasts).
+🕒 When: Late August and early autumn, especially during surströmmingsskiva feasts.

 🌿 How: